Richard Wrottesley, 5th Baron Wrottesley: Post-war life

-He married Mary Ada Van Echten Tudhope of Rondebosch, Cape Town, South Africa, only daughter of Edgar Dryden Tudhope, in 1955.
+He married Mary Ada Van Echten Tudhope, of Rondebosch, Cape Town, South Africa, only daughter of Edgar Dryden Tudhope, in 1955.
 He succeeded to the baronetcy and barony on the death of his uncle in 1963.
-The Wrottesley family home, Wrottesley Hall, and estate was broken up when the 5th Baron sold in 1963 and moved to South Africa.
+The Wrottesley family estate, Wrottesley Hall, was broken up when the 5th Baron sold it in 1963 and moved to South Africa.

-He died in October 1977, aged 59, and was succeeded in the baronetcy and barony by his grandson Clifton Hugh Lancelot de Verdon Wrottesley, 6th Baron Wrottesley.
+He died in October 1977, aged 59, and was succeeded in the baronetcy and barony by his grandson Clifton Wrottesley, 6th Baron Wrottesley.